benwiggy/PDFsuite/README.md

 ### 2. Apply Quartz Filter (quartzfilter.py)

-This replaces Apple's own quartzfilter command, which was removed from OS X (in Lion?).
+This replaces Apple's own _quartzfilter_ command, which was removed from OS X (in Lion?).
 (Also, there was a sample script in Xcode, which used now-deprecated APIs.)
-Like its predecessors, it takes three arguments: quartz filter, input file and output file.
+Like its predecessors, it takes three arguments: the path to the quartz filter, input file and output file.
 It could be easily modified along the lines of the other scripts, to apply one fixed filter to all files given as arguments.

 ### 3. Count pages in PDF (countpages.py)

-This uses Core Graphics objects and methods to count the number of pages in one or more PDF files passed to it.
+This counts the number of pages in one or more PDF files passed to it.
 It provides a cumulative count for multiple file arguments.

 ### 4. Rotate (rotate.py)

 This will rotate all the pages of any PDF files by 90˚ into a new file suffixed "+90".
-There are two rotate scripts: one uses CoreGraphics's CGPDFDocument and CGPDFPage, to create a PDF object, apply a graphical transform to each page and re-save.
-The second one uses PDFKit's PDFDocument and PDFPage, which allow the direct setting and getting of a rotation parameter for each page.
+There are two rotate scripts: one uses CoreGraphics's _CGPDFDocument_ and _CGPDFPage_ to create a PDF object, apply a graphical transform to each page and re-save.
+The second one uses PDFKit's _PDFDocument_ and _PDFPage_, which allow the direct setting and getting of a rotation parameter for each page.
 Easier, but not as much fun.

 ### 5. Creator (creator.py)